John Scofield

 John Scofield (born December 26, 1951) is an American guitarist and composer.
 His music blends jazz, jazz fusion, funk, blues, soul and rock.
 He first came to mainstream attention as part of the band of Miles Davis.

 He has been nominated for nine Grammy awards and won three.
 He was also awarded the French Ordre des Arts et des Lettres.

-He has toured and recorded with jazz saxophonists Eddie Harris, Dave Liebman, Joe Henderson, and Joe Lovano; keyboardists George Duke, Joey DeFrancesco, Herbie Hancock, Larry Goldings, and Robert Glasper; fellow guitarists Pat Metheny, John Abercrombie, Pat Martino, and Bill Frisell; bassists Marc Johnson and Jaco Pastorius; and drummers Billy Cobham and Dennis Chambers.
+He has toured and recorded with jazz saxophonists Eddie Harris, Dave Liebman, Joe Henderson, and Joe Lovano; keyboardists George Duke, Joey DeFrancesco, Herbie Hancock, Larry Goldings, and Robert Glasper; fellow guitarists Pat Metheny, John Abercrombie, Pat Martino, and Bill Frisell; bassists Marc Johnson and Jaco Pastorius; and drummers Jack DeJohnette, Billy Cobham, and Dennis Chambers.
 Outside the world of jazz, he has collaborated with Phil Lesh, Mavis Staples, John Mayer, Medeski Martin & Wood, and Gov't Mule.

 Biography

-John Scofield was born in Dayton, Ohio before his family moved to Wilton, Connecticut.
+John Scofield was born in Dayton, Ohio and his family moved to Wilton, Connecticut.
 Educated at the Berklee College of Music, Scofield left school to record with Chet Baker and Gerry Mulligan.
 He joined the Billy Cobham/George Duke Band soon afterwards and played, recorded, and toured with them for two years.
 He recorded with Charles Mingus in 1976 and replaced Pat Metheny in Gary Burton's quartet.

 In 1976, Scofield signed with Enja, which released his first album, John Scofield, in 1977.
 He recorded with pianist Hal Galper on Rough House in 1978 and then on Galper's album Ivory Forest (1980), where he played a solo rendition of "Monk's Mood" by Thelonious Monk.
 In 1979 he formed a trio with his mentor Steve Swallow and Adam Nussbaum which, with drummer Bill Stewart replacing Nussbaum, became the signature group of Scofield's career.